aew2sbee/zenn/books/github-foundations/draft.md

 &gt; https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/setting-up-your-repository/facilitating-quick-creation-and-resumption-of-codespaces#configuring-more-options

-1. [x] It&#39;s a link that points to a specific GitHub.com Page that allows you to create a new GitHub Codespace and select specific configuration
+1. [x] It's a link that points to a specific GitHub.com Page that allows you to create a new GitHub Codespace and select specific configuration
-1. [ ] It&#39;s a link between the GitHub Codespace and the repository which keeps the Codespace in sync with the changes in the repository
+1. [ ] It's a link between the GitHub Codespace and the repository which keeps the Codespace in sync with the changes in the repository
-1. [ ] It&#39;s a link to the most recent GitHub Codespace that was created for the repository
+1. [ ] It's a link to the most recent GitHub Codespace that was created for the repository
-1. [ ] It&#39;s a link to the most recent GitHub Codespace that you have used in any repository
+1. [ ] It's a link to the most recent GitHub Codespace that you have used in any repository

 ### Who should have 2 Factor Authentication enabled on GitHub?

 &gt; https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/about-two-factor-authentication

 1. [x] All GitHub users
-1. [ ] It&#39;s not recommended to use 2FA on GitHub for anyone
+1. [ ] It's not recommended to use 2FA on GitHub for anyone
 1. [ ] GitHub Organization owners
 1. [ ] GitHub Enterprise Server users